mm6/ethereum-lab1-hardhat/README.md

     }
 }
 ```
 E.8.
 Study this contract.
 Compile and deploy this contract using Hardhat.
+You may ignore the compile warnings.
 Show an interaction demonstrating that eth (not tokens) may be transferred to the contract.

 Hint:  After creating a new project and compiling the contract, enter the Hardhat console.
 You can deploy the contract from the console with: